-The Unitarian Universalist Association expects all of its member congregations to be welcoming to individuals and families regardless of sexual or affectional orientation, gender identity or expression, race or ethnicity, ability/disability, class, age, or citizenship status.
+The Unitarian Universalist Association expects all of its member congregations to welcome and value diversity of sexual and affectional orientation, gender identity and expression, race and ethnicity, ability/disability, class and educational background, age, and citizenship status.

 But theoretical welcome is very different from lived welcome.
 How can we truly embody a spirit of radical hospitality?
 Here are some ideas to deepen your congregation's welcome and inclusion!

 No matter who your congregation is, where you're located, how big or small you are, or what your history is around welcome and inclusion, you can reach out in new ways!

 This work is made possible by the generosity of individual donors and congregations.

 Please consider making a donation today.

 Donate to Support This Program and the Ongoing Work of the UUA